-WHY GO: Brandywine MD, in Prince George’s County’s “Rural Tier,” has found its footing as home to Maryland’s newest – albeit shortest – wine trail (at 4 wineries).
-Four legacy tobacco farms have turned to grapes, and farm owners are eager to share their stories.
+WHY GO: Brandywine MD, in Prince George’s County’s “Rural Tier,” has found its footing as home to Maryland’s newest – albeit shortest – wine trail (at 5 wineries).
+Five legacy tobacco farms have turned to grapes, and farm owners are eager to share their stories.
 Come at the end of a day after exploring Upper Marlboro, ten miles north, where you can learn about a 1700’s gal whose life was wracked by tragedy, but still she persevered.
 Then plan a winery crawl to sip – exhale – sip – exhale as you take in farmland vista’s.

 This post lets you in on the best of both Brandywine and Upper Marlboro – as a day trip from College Park.

-Prince George’s County MD is so spread out, we had to break our posts into three sections: this one, Greater College Park, with arts and flights of a different sort; and National Harbor MD.
+Prince George’s County MD is so spread out, we had to break our posts into three sections: this one; Greater College Park, with arts and flights of a different sort; and National Harbor MD.
 Each section has its own vibe and personality.

 As a day trip from DC (25 miles) or College Park (20-30 miles), we recommend visiting Upper Marlboro first, and celebrate late afternoon sun at the wineries in Brandywine.